kenwilcox/X12Parser/Readme.md

 segments will then be either a known list of parsed objects or a "dummy" X12 object that just tells you what segment name it is.
 The debug build is set up to include the RawValue of the segment line.
 This is to aid in what is missing.

 You do not need to modify the project to include missing segments.
 The X12Tester project shows some examples of Segments that are defined in that project, but are still used in the X12Parser.
 There isn't a specific DI container used, it does everything internally.
 It does look in the X12Parser project as well as your own project for any classes with an eventual base class of X12.
-Your classes will take precidence over internal classes, so you can change things up as you see fit.
+Your classes will take precedence over internal classes, so you can change things up as you see fit.

 The internal classes so far are those in the 835 files I've seen.
 The test project includes one for a 277 file.
 The point being the parser shouldn't know or care about all types that will occur, it can be easily extended.